 "As a society, we're in the process of significantly renegotiating the boundaries over privacy," says Littman.
 "I don't know where it's going to lead.
 I'd like to think that we can walk the tightrope between using personal data to improve lives and support individuality and using personal data to control people and impose conformity … [But] I worry that society doesn't really know what it wants or the implications of what it might get."

-Ultimately, it's up to us, individually and as a society, to accept corporate ownership of our information as the price for personalized services and evolving intelligences, or to reject it.
+Ultimately, it's up to consumers to accept corporate ownership of their information as the price for personalized services and evolving intelligences, or to reject it.

 AI overlords?
 Not likely